-The federal EITC returned nearly $67 billion in wages to 27 million working families and individuals in 2015.
+The federal EITC returned nearly $65 billion in wages to 27 million working families and individuals in 2017.
 Used mostly as a source of temporary support, the EITC helps millions of families each year–including veterans making their way back into the civilian workforce–cope with job loss, reduced hours, or reduced pay.
 Recognized widely as an effective anti-poverty tool, the federal EITC also lifted an estimated 8.3 million people, including 4.5 million children, out of poverty in 2017, according to data from the Census Bureau.

 To encourage greater participation in the workforce, the EITC is based on earned income, such as salaries and wages.
-For example, for each dollar earned up to $14,040 in 2017, families with three children will receive a tax credit equal to 45 percent of those earnings, up to a maximum credit of $6,318.
+For example, for each dollar earned up to $14,040 in 2018, families with three or more children will receive a tax credit equal to 45 percent of those earnings, up to a maximum credit of $6,431.
 Because the credit is designed to provide targeted tax cuts to the working poor, there are income limits that restrict eligibility for the credit.
-Families continue to be eligible for the maximum credit until income reaches $18,340 (or $23,890 for married-couple families).
+Families continue to be eligible for the maximum credit until income reaches $18,340.
 Above this income level, the value of the credit is gradually reduced to zero and is unavailable when family income exceeds the maximum eligibility level.
-The credit is entirely unavailable to families with three or more children and an unmarried head of household is $49,194 and $54,884 if the head of household is single and $53,930 if married.
-For taxpayers without children, the credit is less generous: the maximum credit is $510 and singles earning more than $15,110 (or $20,600 for married couples without children) are ineligible.
+In 2018, the maximum income eligibility for a family with three or more children and an unmarried head of household is $49,194 and $54,884 if the head of household is married.
+For taxpayers without children, the credit is less generous: the maximum credit is $519 and single filers earning more than $15,270 (or $20,950 for married couples without children) are ineligible.

 State Earned Income Tax Credits

-More than half of the states (twenty-nine states plus DC) offer state EITCs based on the federal credit (see chart on the following page).
-Most states allow taxpayers to calculate their EITC as a percentage of the federal credit.
+To date, nearly two-thirds of the states (29 states plus D.C.) offer state EITCs based on the federal credit (see Appendix A).
 This approach makes the credit easy for state taxpayers to claim (since they have already calculated the amount of their federal credit) and straightforward for state tax administrators.
 However, states vary dramatically in the generosity of their credits.
-The EITC provided by the District of Columbia, for example, amounts to 40 percent of the federal credit (D.C also provides a credit of 100 percent for childless workers), while eight states have credits that are worth less than 10 percent of the federal credit.
-Six states (Delaware, Ohio, Oklahoma, Virginia, and recently Hawaii and South Carolina) allow only a non-refundable credit, limiting the ability of the credit to offset regressive state and local taxes.
+The EITC provided by the District of Columbia and New Jersey, for example, amounts to 40 percent of the federal credit (D.C also provides a credit of 100 percent for workers without dependents in the home), while six states have credits that are worth less than 10 percent of the federal credit.
+Five states (Hawaii, Ohio, Oklahoma, South Carolina and Virginia) allow only a non-refundable credit, limiting the ability of the credit to offset regressive state and local taxes.

 New Trends and Forward Momentum

-At the federal level, there have been some recent efforts to expand the EITC for workers without children.
-While the federal EITC provides a great deal of assistance to families with children, its impact is quite limited for those without children; the maximum credit is much smaller and the income limits are more restrictive.
-For instance, under current law, a childless adult or noncustodial parent working full-time at the federal minimum wage is ineligible for the EITC.
-Yet, if this person had children they would receive the maximum EITC.
+There have also been some recent efforts to expand the EITC for workers without children.
+While the federal EITC provides a great deal of help for families with children, its impact is quite limited for those without children; the maximum credit is much smaller and the income limits are more restrictive.
+For instance, under current law, a worker without dependent children in the home who is working full-time at the federal minimum wage is ineligible for the EITC.
+Yet, if the same worker had children they would receive the maximum EITC.
 Under the current system, these low-wage workers continue to be taxed deeper into poverty.